asset-pipe/podium-asset-prototype/README.md

 for making it easy to develop in isolation but also maximize performance in such a setup.

-### Current challenges

-In a "microfrontend" setup when developing in isolation and composing runtime we see some challenges regarding client side assets:

- * Multiple podlet can pull in the same library resulting in duplicates when composed together in a layout.

 ### ES Modules

 ES Modules are at a stage where we can start using them.
-In our case (FINN.no) the amount of browsers not supporting ES Modules are arount 1% of our traffic and comes more or less off only from IE11 users.
+In our case (FINN.no) the amount of browsers not supporting ES Modules are around 1% of our traffic and comes more or less only from IE11 users.

 There are a couple of very important aspects to know about ES Modules
 here: